William Cranch Bond

 William Cranch Bond (September 9, 1789 – January 29, 1859) was an American astronomer, and the first director of Harvard College Observatory.

 Upbringing

-William Cranch Bond was born in Falmouth, Maine (near Portland) on September 9, 1789.
+William Cranch Bond was born in Falmouth, Maine (north of Portland) on September 9, 1789.
 When he was young, his father, William Bond, established himself as a clockmaker after a failed business venture; trained by his father and aided by his penchant for engineering, W. C. Bond built his first clock when he was fifteen years old.
 He eventually took over his father’s business, becoming an expert clockmaker himself.
 The William Bond clock shop remained in existence at 9 Park Street in Boston until the 1970s..

 Amateur astronomer

-In 1806, when he was seventeen years old, Bond saw a solar eclipse.
+When he was seventeen years old, Bond saw the solar eclipse of June 16, 1806.
 Soon thereafter, he became an avid amateur astronomer.
 When he built his first house, Bond made its parlor an observatory, complete with an opening in the ceiling out of which his telescope could view the sky.